 Have you ever been to any of China's grasslands?
 Most are located on the plateaus, where the air is clean and fresh.
 Taking a deep breath and enjoying the fresh air on the grassland can be a fantastic experience, and summer is the best time to visit as the weather is comfortable and cool.

-China Highlights has listed the six most-spectacular grasslands and pastures in China here for you.
-You can also contact us for a customized tour of any of the grasslands to have fun and explore these natural gifts.
+China Highlights has listed the six most spectacular grasslands and pastures in China here for you.

 Hulunbuir Grassland was spoken highly of in an ancient Chinese poem as a place where "the sky is blue and the grass is boundless; when the grass bows in the wind, the horses and sheep will appear".